jkderrick028/jkderrick028.github.io/_pages/projects.md

 Naturally here comes the question: are layers of AlexNet good models for object representation in human brain?

-To answer this question, we can assess the similarity of RDMs for each deep net layer and human brain region, by computing the Pearson correlation of these RDMs.
+To answer this question, we can assess the similarity of model RDMs and human brain regions RDMs, using Pearson correlation.

+Below we show the performance of model RDMs in explaining object representation in human V1.
+The height of the bars shows the mean Pearson correlation of model RDM and V1 RDM across subjects.
+Error bars show standard error of the mean.

 <figure>

 <img src="/projects/deepnets_RSA/inference_V1.jpg" class="center">
-<figcaption>RDMs the layers of AlexNet</figcaption>
+<figcaption>Performance of model RDMs in explaining human V1 object representation</figcaption>

 </figure>